Julian88Tex/Salesforce-Default-Page/README.md

 1. Download or clone this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the extension folder
+4. Click "Load unpacked" and select the `src` folder within the extension directory
 5. The extension will be installed and ready to use

 ## Usage